jmespath-community/jmespath.spec/jep-012a-raw-string-literals.md

 `"foo"`
 ```

+### Obsolete alternative

+_This section recapitulates content from the original version of JEP-12 that is no longer accurate as of this replacement._

 The following expression is functionally equivalent.
 Notice that the quotes are
 elided from the JSON literal:
 ```
 `foo`
 ```